Wandalen/wretry.action/Readme.md

 Retries an Github Action step or command on failure.

+Works with either shell commands or other actions to retry.

 ## Why

 Github actions which use an Internet connection can fail when connection is lost :